ncoghlan/misc/notes/python3/questions_and_answers.rst

 version for green field projects.
-That said, reducing or eliminating any major remaining barriers to migration is an explicit design goal for Python 3.5, in those cases where the change is also judged to be an internal improvement within Python 3 (for example, the likely restoration of binary interpolation support is motivated not just by making it easier to migrate from Python 2, but also to make certain kinds of network programming and other stream processing code easier to write in Python 3).
+That said, reducing or eliminating any major remaining barriers to migration is an explicit design goal for Python 3.5, in those cases where the change is also judged to be an internal improvement within Python 3 (for example, the planned restoration of binary interpolation support is motivated not just by making it easier to migrate from Python 2, but also to make certain kinds of network programming and other stream processing code easier to write in Python 3).